Pavansai-Guggilla/Pavansai-Guggilla/README.md

 ## Hi there! 👋

-I'm **GUGGILLA PAVANSAI**, a passionate **Junior ML Engineer specializing in AI and Data Science**.
+I'm **GUGGILLA PAVANSAI**, a passionate **Junior ML Engineer specializing in AI and Data Scientist**.
 I love building predictive models and optimizing data pipelines.
 Let's explore the fascinating world of machine learning together!

 ## About Me